boardzilla/boardzilla-docs/docs/ui/core-concepts.md

 ### Appearance
-The appearance of each visible space and piece can be customized using JSX that you provide and you can apply your own CSS to these.
+The appearance of each visible space and piece can be customized using JSX that you provide, and you can apply any CSS you like to these.
 You can also supply special effects that will be applied when things happen to these elements.

 Learn more in [Appearance](./appearance).